 Health Indicator Report of Physical Activity: Recommended Muscle-strengthening Among Adults

-Recommended Amount of Muscle-strengthening Activity by Education, Utah Adults 25+, 2015
+Recommended Amount of Muscle-Strengthening Activity by Education, Utah Adults 25+, 2019

 NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
+Charts have been updated from 2011 forward to reflect this change.
 Age-adjusted to the U.S. 2000 standard population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health